Exotic topological order in fractal spin liquids: Topological spin liquid

-} where they commute with all the interaction terms, but cannot be represented as products of interaction terms.
-So, it has the following pairs of logical operators: \ba{ \mbox{$0$-dim} \qquad \leftrightarrow \qquad\mbox{$\frac{\log 3}{\log 2}$-dim}. } While the model has a fractal logical operator, a ground state does not have any quantum fluctuation, and is not topologically ordered since its partner is a trivial logical operator with zero-dimensional geometry.
+While the model has a fractal logical operator, a ground state does not have any quantum fluctuation, and is not topologically ordered since its partner is a trivial logical operator with zero-dimensional geometry.
 To have topological order, both logical operators must have topologically non-trivial geometries (i.e. they must be finite-dimensional).

-Given the large scope of theory of fractal geometries, it is natural to wonder if fluctuations of fractal objects can describe general topologically ordered quantum systems that are beyond descriptions of TQFT.
-In the reminder of the paper, we present a large class of quantum spin systems with fractal liquid order and analyze its physical properties.
-In particular, we construct a model of quantum spin systems which has pairs of anti-commuting fractal logical operators: \ba{ \mbox{fractal-dim} \qquad \leftrightarrow \qquad\mbox{fractal-dim} } by combining features of both $\mathbb{Z}_{2}$ spin liquid and classical fractal liquids.
+In the reminder of the paper, we present a large class of quantum spin systems which has pairs of anti-commuting fractal logical operators: \ba{ \mbox{fractal-dim} \qquad \leftrightarrow \qquad\mbox{fractal-dim} }